 Tasting Notes: The bouquet is packed full of concentrated cassis and raspberries with hints of mint and toasty oak.
 The palate is elegant and complex with fresh mulberry, mocha and perfumed violet undertones.
 It finishes long and dry with balanced acidity and silky tannins.

-Food Matches: This wine is best served as an aperitif or alternatively would perfectly accompany a variety of Steak, kangaroo and pasta dishes.
+Food Matches: This wine is best served as an aperitif or alternatively would perfectly accompany a variety of Hearty Cheeses, Tapa’s and Lamb Shanks.

 In early April the Cabernet vines left from the original plantings in 1988 at New Era Vineyards were hand harvested, destemmed and carefully without crushing combined into the same fermenter as the Langhorne Creek parcel.
 After fermentation the wine was left on skins for a further maceration prior to being basket pressed straight into French hogsheads where aging for a further 15 months occurred.
 During the aging process the wine is racked a number of times and bottled without any fining or filtration.